It’s Time to Switch Allegiances

 If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For it is by believing in your heart that you are made right with God, and it is by confessing with your mouth that you are saved.
 Romans 10:9-10 (NLT)

-The God who loves us past comprehension is the same God who will cast those who refuse his generous offer of reconciliation into hell.
-Jesus himself taught this.
+The God who loves us past comprehension will cast into hell those who refuse his generous offer of reconciliation through the gospel.
+Jesus said:

 “Dear friends, don’t be afraid of those who want to kill your body; they cannot do any more to you after that.
 5 But I’ll tell you whom to fear.
 Fear God, who has the power to kill you and then throw you into hell.
 Yes, he’s the one to fear.
 Luke 12:4-5 (NLT)

-God’s love does not prevent conflict, either.
-The term “tough love” was coined to describe taking a stance that creates conflict in the best interest of someone who needs correction.
-Love does what is best, not necessarily what is easy or conflict free.
 Sometimes a husband’s or father’s love compels him to do violence to an attacker in order to protect his family.
-Likewise, nations need defending, too.
+Self-defense is justified in the Bible.
+(Exodus 22:2) Likewise, nations need defending, too.
 It is altogether proper for a nation to take up arms in defense of the homeland.
 Otherwise tyranny would easily dominate.
 The Bible clearly teaches this.
-The kingdom of Israel under it’s judges and kings fought often to defend its borders and national integrity.
+The kingdom of Israel under it’s judges and kings fought often to remove oppression, defend its borders, and destroy enemies.
 Ecclesiastes teaches that there is a time for peace and a time for war.
 (Eccl.
 3:8)

-Our citizenship in God’s kingdom does not eliminate the claims of citizenship made by the country in which we live.
+In like manner, our citizenship in God’s kingdom does not eliminate the claims of citizenship made by the country in which we live.

 As my vision continued that night, I saw someone like a son of man coming with the clouds of heaven.
 He approached the Ancient One and was led into his presence.
 14 He was given authority, honor, and sovereignty over all the nations of the world, so that people of every race and nation and language would obey him.
 His rule is eternal—it will never end.
 His kingdom will never be destroyed.
 Daniel 7:13-14 (NLT)

 Christ’s authority is extended through those who represent him.
 The more people in a given area who make the decision to submit their lives to him, the greater will be the impact of God’s kingdom there.
+As citizens of God’s kingdom become more involved in earthly forms of government, those governments will begin to have traits of the kingdom of God – justice, love, truth, righteousness, mercy, generosity, etc.

 Jesus answered, “My Kingdom is not an earthly kingdom.
 If it were, my followers would fight to keep me from being handed over to the Jewish leaders.
 But my Kingdom is not of this world.”
 John 18:36 (NLT)